 II.
-Candidate Placement
+Clinical Experience

-Candidate placement impacts potential success on the CalTPA and therefore candidates should be placed in a school setting where they will work with a class of students that include English learners and students with district-identified learning needs.
-Preparation programs should review and ensure their district Memorandum of Understanding (MOU) requires that their candidates are appropriately placed in classrooms where they can successfully complete the CalTPA, including allowance for the required video recordings of students and candidates in the classroom and/or learning environment.
+Candidate placement impacts potential success on the CalTPA and therefore candidates should be placed in a school setting where they will work with a class of students that includes English learners and students with district-identified learning needs.
+Preparation programs should review and ensure their district Memorandum of Understanding (MOU) requires that their candidates are appropriately placed in learning environments where they can successfully complete the CalTPA, including allowance for the required video recordings of students and candidates in the classroom and/or learning environment.